 The design concept for the single-story building is an oyster shell cracked open, rough on the outside and mother-of-pearl on the inside, to honor the area’s rich maritime and oystering history.
 The new library, sited between residential and industrial blocks amid dense foliage, is accessible from South Avenue, and its plan maximizes site scale through integration into the neighborhood context, making it accessible and welcoming.

 The slight shift and bending of the library’s volumes create a hospitable entry and transition to its interior.
 There, a larger volume containing reading spaces and a smaller volume containing support functions are organized along an open, glazed, central circulation spine linking all services.
 A community room, with audiovisual equipment, and a terrace overlooking the garden are open to the public.
 Daylight is maximized through the glazed surfaces at the street and garden sides of the library, while a glass roof brings northern light and tree views to the central portion of the building, situated along lot lines.

-Environmental and resilient aspects of the library include: siting the building on the highest elevation; insulating and sealing the building envelope; energy efficiency; abundant diffused daylight; the use of recycled and environmentally friendly materials; water conservation and preservation of its garden's mature trees.
+Environmental and resilient aspects of the library include: siting the building to allow abundant diffused daylight; insulating and sealing the building envelope; energy efficiency; the use of recycled and environmentally friendly materials; water conservation; storm water retention/percolation and preservation of the garden's mature trees.

 New York Times - “An Oyster, Filled with Books, is Set to Open on Staten Island” by David Dunlap - December 11, 2013

 Award for Excellence in Design - The New York City Design Commission – 2009